coreinfrastructure/best-practices-badge/doc/security.md

     - a user page does not display its email address when the user is either (1) not logged in or (2) is logged in but not as an admin.
       (see "test/controllers/users_controller_test.rb")
+    - a user page does not display if the user is an admin if the user isn't logged in, or is logged in as a non-admin user (see "test/controllers/users_controller_test.rb").
+      This makes it slightly harder for attackers to figure out the individuals to target (they have additional privileges), while still allowing *administrators* to easily see if a user has administrator privileges.
 * The software has a strong test suite; our policy requires at least 90% statement coverage.
   In practice our coverage is much higher, indeed it has been 100%